-We are currently conducting our BESTFIT study, a Phase 2b/3 clinical trial of TNX-102 SL in FM.
-We also plan to begin a Phase 2 trial of TNX-102 SL in PTSD in the fourth quarter of 2014, as well as advance TNX-201 for ETTH into clinical studies in the first quarter of 2015.
+We initiated a Phase 1 study of TNX-201 for ETTH in November 2014, and plan to begin a Phase 2 trial of TNX-102 SL in PTSD in the fourth quarter of 2014.
+Also, we plan to begin a Phase 3 program of TNX-102 SL in FM in the first half of 2015.
 Clinical trials can be very expensive.
 If these and additional necessary clinical trials are successful, we plan to prepare and submit applications to the FDA for marketing approval for our drug candidates.
 This process entails significant costs.
 As a result of these and other factors, we expect our research and development expenses to increase significantly over the next 12 to 24 months.

 We expect that a larger percentage of our research and development expenses in the future will be incurred in support of our current and future preclinical and clinical development programs rather than technology development.
 These expenditures are subject to numerous uncertainties relating to timing and cost to completion.
 We test compounds in numerous preclinical studies for safety, toxicology and efficacy.
 At the appropriate time, subject to the approval of regulatory authorities, we expect to conduct early-stage clinical trials for each drug candidate.
 We anticipate funding these trials ourselves, and possibly with the assistance of federal grants.
 As we obtain results from trials, we may elect to discontinue or delay clinical trials for certain products in order to focus our resources on more promising products.
 Completion of clinical trials may take several years, and the length of time generally varies substantially according to the type, complexity, novelty and intended use of a product candidate.

-The commencement and completion of clinical trials for our products may be delayed by many factors, including lack of efficacy during clinical trials, unforeseen safety issues, slower than expected patient recruitment, or government delays.
-In addition, we may encounter regulatory delays or rejections as a result of many factors, including results that do not support the intended safety or efficacy of our product candidates, perceived defects in the design of clinical trials and changes in regulatory policy during the period of product development.
+The commencement and completion of clinical trials for our products may be delayed by many factors, including a failure to show substantial evidence of efficacy during clinical trials, unforeseen safety issues, slower than expected patient recruitment, or government delays.
+In addition, we may encounter regulatory delays or rejections as a result of many factors, including results that do not support the intended safety effectiveness or quality of our product candidates, perceived defects in the design of clinical trials and changes in regulatory policy during the period of product development.
 As a result of these risks and uncertainties, we are unable to accurately estimate the specific timing and costs of our clinical development programs or the timing of material cash inflows, if any, from our product candidates.
 Our business, financial condition and results of operations may be materially adversely affected by any delays in, or termination of, our clinical trials or a determination by the FDA that the results of our trials are inadequate to justify regulatory approval, insofar as cash in-flows from the relevant drug or program would be delayed or would not occur.